josephko91/git-101/README.md

 First, generate a personal access token on Github.
 Follow the instructions [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) and copy/paste the token somewhere accessible to you.

 Next, we install [Github CLI](https://github.com/cli/cli#installation) so that we cache our credentials.
 On HPC, we can do this via conda:
-First, create a new conda environment: `conda create --name gh`.
+>First, create a new conda environment: `conda create --name gh`
-Activate the new environment: `conda activate gh`.
+>Activate the new environment: `conda activate gh`
-Install Github CLI: `conda install gh --channel conda-forge`.
+>Install Github CLI: `conda install gh --channel conda-forge`